NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(integrate2-field-function fields2 cs1 cs2 func [where] [fields-var])`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Similar to `integrate-field-function`, but takes additional parameters `fields2` and `cs2`. `fields2` is a `meep::fields*` object similar to the global `fields` variable (see below) specifying the fields from another simulation. `cs1` is a list of components to integrate with from `fields-var` (defaults to `fields`), as for `integrate-field-function`, while `cs2` is a list of components to integrate from `fields2`.
 Similar to `integrate-field-function`, `func` is a function that returns an number given arguments consisting of: the position vector, followed by the values of the components specified by `cs1` (in order), followed by the values of the components specified by `cs2` (in order).

-To get two fields in memory at once for `integrate2-field-function`, the easiest way is to run one simulation within a given .ctl file, then save the results in another fields variable, then run a second simulation.
+To get two fields in memory at once for `integrate2-field-function`, the easiest way is to run one simulation within a given Scheme (.ctl) file, then save the results in another fields variable, then run a second simulation.
 This would look something like:

 ```scm
 ...set up and run first simulation...